-- Ensure that pupils are always supervised by staff while using the internet as this reduces the risk of exposure to extremist, illegal or inappropriate material; direct supervision also enables school staff to take swift action should such material be accessed either accidentally or deliberately.
+- Pupils are always supervised by staff while using the internet as this reduces the risk of exposure to extremist, illegal or inappropriate material; direct supervision also enables school staff to take swift action should such material be accessed either accidentally or deliberately.

-- Ensure that incidents in school are recorded on CPOMS and the Senior Leadership Team will put in place procedures as a result of lessons learnt.
+- Ensure that incidents are recorded on CPOMS and the Senior Leadership Team will put in place procedures as a result of lessons learnt.

 Access to school systems

 The school decides which users should and should not have internet access, the appropriate level of access and the level of supervision they should receive.
 There are robust systems in place for managing network accounts and passwords, including safeguarding administrator passwords.
 Suitable arrangements are in place for visitors to the school who may be granted a temporary log in.